You are here

 - applies to blank computer prescription forms and handwritten pads.

-Organisations holding stocks of prescription forms are responsible for their management and use by:
+Organisations who stock prescription forms are responsible for their management and use by:

 - preventing theft and misuse through secure storage